jarviscodes/pyblix/README.md

-Project is a non-functional work in progress
+Project is a semi-functional work in progress.

-Current TODO: Need to somehow implement Sessions on grequests.
-Github keeps redirecting us (No session = No cookie = redirect), causing requests to hit max_redirect limit.
+Just noticed a very interesting bug